 Throughout this manual, references are made to FREQ and WIDTH keys.
 Each of these keys has an UP or DOWN option.
-The operator selects the up or down keys depending on desired results.
+The operator selects the up or down arrow keys depending on desired results.

-Certain words that appear as all capitals (FREQ, WIDTH, ON, OFF EXAM/PLOT, ENTER) refer to keys on the VIA Bravo keypad.
-Other capitalized "words" are acronyms (VIA, SWR, CW, etc).
-Capitalized and italicized words (ENTER etc.) refer to keys on your PC when using the VIA Director Software.
+Certain words that appear as all capitals (FREQ, WIDTH, ON, OFF EXAM/PLOT, ENTER) refer to keys on the VIA Bravo MRI keypad.
+Other capitalized "words" are acronyms (VIA, SWR, MRI, CW, etc).

-VIA is an acronym for Vector Impedance Analyzer, SWR stands for Standing Wave Ratio, and CW is short for Continuous Wave.
+VIA is an acronym for Vector Impedance Analyzer, SWR stands for Standing Wave Ratio, CW for Continuous Wave, and of course, MRI is short for Magnetic Resonance Image (...er, ...ing).